POLICE OFFICER TRUSTED LAW FIRM

 The Rights of a Police Officer Being Investigated By Internal Affairs For Use of Force

 When a police officer is coerced, under threat of discipline, to provide a statement to IA (Internal Affairs) or the police department about the performance of his duties, the officer’s statement cannot be introduced in a subsequent criminal prosecution.
 Garrity v.
 New Jersey, 385 U.S. 493 (1967).
-Stated more simply, statements obtained from police officers under threat of termination for refusal to answer could not be used in subsequent criminal proceedings.
+Stated more simply, statements obtained from police officers under threat of termination for refusal to answer cannot be used in subsequent criminal proceedings.

 - Fifth Amendment provides that no individual “shall be compelled in any criminal case to be a witness against himself.”